-Miracles - Believing Opposes the Default
+Miracles by inviting Believing Oppose the Default

 A miracle is an event that is not naturally possible.
 That does not mean it is